zarhus/openwrt-zarhus/docs/building.md

 [datasheet](https://kb.protectli.com/wp-content/uploads/sites/9/2025/04/VP2430-Datasheet-20250404.pdf)).
 Make sure to use a USB cable that supports data transfer.

-Insert the USB stick with OpenWRT, connect with minicom:
+Insert the USB stick with OpenWrt, connect with `minicom`:

 ```bash
 minicom -D /dev/ttyUSBX -c on